Anheuser Busch InBev Logo

 Anheuser Busch Logo 2008

-FutureBrand designed the first logo in 2008 during the creation of the corporation.
-It is the result of the merger of the signs of the main participants in the conglomerate.
+FutureBrand designed the first logo in 2008, during the corporation’s creation.
+It is the result of merging the main participants’ signs within the conglomerate.
 The Anheuser-Busch symbol is an eagle in a dainty A. The InBev emblem is a crisp, softly rounded symbol with an exclamation mark instead of an I.

 FutureBrand has transformed and combined the two symbols to create an image demonstrating unity, growth, and aspiration for the future.

 The letters AB have retained their floridity.
 They are placed first.
-This is a tribute to Anheuser-Busch’s many years of existence.
+This is a tribute to Anheuser-Busch’s long history.
 Red symbolizes love for one’s work, desire for change, and resilience.
 After all, Anheuser bought his brewery when it was on the verge of bankruptcy, restored it, and made it an industry leader.

-The letters InBev continue to have a crisp, flowing, and upright style that indicates that the firm is the backbone of the corporation.
+The letters InBev continue to have a crisp, flowing, and upright style, indicating that the firm is the backbone of the corporation.
 Dark brown gamma is a sign of foundation, experience, and a stable central company that has united other companies around itself.

-The design emphasized the individuality of each member while showing their teamwork.
+The design emphasized each member’s individuality while showcasing their teamwork.

-The eagle (bald eagle) also remained on the logo, but in the form of a soaring bird at the top right.
+The eagle (bald eagle) also remained on the logo, but as a soaring bird at the top right.
 His image carries a great semantic load.
 The corporation considers itself the company of the century and focuses on producing beer that will be drunk for the next 100 years.
-The sea eagle is one of the largest birds in North America, a long-liver with strong wings that allow it to soar in the air for a very long time.
+The sea eagle is one of the largest birds in North America, a long-lived species with strong wings that allow it to soar for long periods.
 Since ancient times, the bird has been a symbol of power, victory, and glory.

 The soaring eagle on the logo shows: